 The tubular support frame also leaves room for other extras as well.
 These include waterproof televisions, sound systems, chromotherapy lighting, and bathroom storage.
 These extras allow each person to further personalize the tub to fit their needs.
 Freestanding bathtub extras aren't for everyone, but they're definitely a plus for those who would like to further upgrade their bathrooms this way.

 Space is also a consideration when trying to decide which tub is right for you.
 Freestanding tubs can be positioned along the wall, though they're best displayed in an open space.
 Freestanding bathtubs are designed to be eye-catching, dramatic centerpieces for the bathroom.
 For that reason, freestanding bathtubs require more space than its built-in cousin.
 Larger bathrooms are best for freestanding tubs, and might crowd out a smaller bathroom.
 Built-in tubs can be recessed along the wall, or even in a tight corner.
 They're space efficient while still adding a dose of luxury to a bathroom, so they're great for smaller bathrooms.

 Freestanding tubs offer much by way of ease of installation, and a wide variety of styles.
 Built-in bathtubs are great if you have limited space, and if you have no need for extra bells and whistles.
-Both options are affordable, and are great way to add a spa-style element to your bathroom.
-Which ever one you choose, installing an whirlpool tub in your bathroom is a great investment in your home.
+Both options are affordable and are a great way to add a spa-style element to your bathroom.
+Whichever one you choose, installing a whirlpool tub in your bathroom is a great investment in your home.